List of 40 Famous Forests in India to visit

 How to reach Pench National Park

 Nagpur and Jabalpur are the closest cities to the national park.
-Reaching takes about 3 to 4 hours, and there is no direct route from Mumbai.
+The journey takes 3 to 4 hours, and no direct route from Mumbai exists.

 Pench National Park Visiting Time